forestgrape/coronavirus/index.md

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
 - 22.12.
 [Covid-19](./covid19.md) redone.
-New sections about Diagnosis and Viral Load in online work - these sections show that salvia is appropriate to diagnose Covid-19.
+New sections about Diagnosis and Viral Load in online work - these sections show that salvia has a similar sensitivity as nose samples to diagnose Covid-19.
-- 22.12. split up the page monitor_and_control.md into two pages [monitoring.md](./monitoring.md) and [controlling.md](./controlling.md)
-- 22.12. section Coronavirus Disease Pattering moved from the section Ideas to Explore to its own page ideas_to_explore/[Coronavirus Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md)
 - 30.11.
 Thoughts about [Corona Conform Skiing](./controlling.md#corona-conform-skiing) on the page [Controlling](./controlling.md)
     > Motivated by current discussions and recent personal experience.
 - 24.11.
 New Page on [Economics](./economics.md): The proposal is to provide universal capital services (e.g. credits) instead of providing targeted support in different situations/crisis (e.g. the current Covid situation).
 Goals are: